callnow

 What is the Depreciable Cost?

 Depreciable costs are the total cost of an asset that can be depreciated over time.
-It’s a method used by businesses and individuals to determine the useful value of an asset.
+Businesses and individuals use this method to determine an asset’s useful value.

-Depreciable cost is the total depreciation that an asset has to bear over its useful life leaving the salvage value in the end.
-Depreciable cost can also be the sum of the accumulated depreciation of the asset for all its useful life.
+Depreciable cost is the total depreciation that an asset has to bear over its useful life, leaving the salvage value in the end.
+It can also be the sum of the asset’s accumulated depreciation over its useful life.

 If you have the initial purchase price (which also includes the installation price) and the salvage value, then you can directly calculate the depreciable cost using the formula.

-If you do not yet have the salvage value but you have the rate of depreciation, then you can use any method of depreciation to calculate the annual depreciation of the asset and then add all those accumulated depreciation from the first year of the purchase till the last useful year to determine the depreciable cost.
+If you do not yet have the salvage value but you have the rate of depreciation, you can use any method of depreciation to calculate the asset’s annual depreciation and then add all the accumulated depreciation from the first year of the purchase until the last useful year to determine the depreciable cost.

 Some of the most common depreciation methods are: